Uppsala Monitoring Centre

-Uppsala Monitoring Centre (UMC), located in Uppsala, Sweden, is the field name for the World Health Organization Collaborating Centre for International Drug Monitoring.
-UMC works by collecting, assessing and communicating information from member countries' national pharmacovigilance centres in regard to the benefits, harm, effectiveness and risks of drugs.
+Uppsala Monitoring Centre (UMC) is a non-profit foundation working for the safer use of medicines and vaccines.
+Located in Uppsala, Sweden, UMC is the designated World Health Organization Collaborating Centre for International Drug Monitoring.
+UMC works by collecting, assessing and communicating information from member countries' national pharmacovigilance centres in regard to the risks of medicines and vaccines.

 Background

 Since 1978, responsibility for managing the WHO Programme for International Drug Monitoring has been carried by UMC.
-In the early years the staff consisted of just three pharmacists based at the Swedish Medical Products Agency (Läkemedelsverket); currently over 100 staff work in central Uppsala.
+In the early years the staff consisted of just three pharmacists, Sten Olsson, Cecilia Biriell and Marie Lindquist, based at the Swedish Medical Products Agency (Läkemedelsverket); Currently over 150 staff work in central Uppsala.
 The founding chairman and acting Director was Professor Åke Liljestrand.
 From 1990 to 2009 the Director was Professor Ralph Edwards.
-Since September 2009 Dr. Marie Lindquist is the Director.
-The Chief Medical Officer is Dr. Pia Caduff and the Head of Research is Dr. Niklas Norén.
+In 2009, Dr. Marie Lindquist became the Director until her retirement in 2020.
+Hervé Le Louët served from 2021 to 2022 and was succeeded by Peter Hjelmström.
+The Head of Research is Dr. Niklas Norén.

 The work of the UMC is: